 I started out with the mindset to write solely about Burley D’Lite trailer maintenance.
-I kept however returning to the idea that the day to day maintenance of all trailers AND bikes are some common.
+I kept however returning to the idea that the day to day maintenance of all trailers AND bikes are some common concerns.
 The basic care, tools and checklist is really what is so important and not enough people discuss this other than, maybe your user manual and who reads these, really :)?

-I finally changed my mind on the topic when, recently, I had that lovely opportunity to change omy rear bike tire (the worst tire to get a flat) when hauling the kids back and forth to school.
+I finally changed my mind on the topic when, recently, I had that lovely opportunity to change my rear bike tire (the worst tire to get a flat) when hauling the kids back and forth to school.
 This was on one of those days almost too hot too ride but without a car not really an option.

-I remember a women with a bit of disgust in her look come out of her house to watch me change my tire/tube so we could make it to school.
+I remember a women with a bit of a disgusted look come out of her house to watch me change my tire/tube so we could make it to school.
 She was shaking her head and telling my daughters to not go in her yard although we were over 100ft away.
 I actually thought she may be offering water or help but came to realize she thought we were either planning to rob her or trample through her yard.
 Once I finished changing the tire and tube and we were ready to go, she yelled the comment (along with some other words) ‘Changing tires is a man’s job’ to which I replied in the same loud voice ‘You mean a man can change tires too?’.

 To be completely honest my flat was my fault – I got behind on maintenance and safety checks after vacation.
 I knew my tire had the ‘worn’ patch that enabled a puncture to the tube on my excursion.
 If I had been I little more proactive knowing this worn patch was there and replacing it before riding I may have had a much better day but c’est la vie.